alesanv/eInkDisplayInfo/README.md

 There are some variables that will be taken from a configuration file.
 Those are:
--	Temperature units: Celsius or Farenheit
+-	Temperature units: Celsius or Fahrenheit
 -	City: City name
 -	Country: Country code